What’s the Difference Between B2B and B2C, and Why Does It Matter?

 1. B2C sales are more personal

-For example, a customer typically tries to find the best price for a new smartphone and purchase it from their preferred provider.
+For example, a customer typically seeks the best price for a new smartphone and purchases it from their preferred provider.

-Ultimately, the relationship between buyer and seller is relatively simple, and you increase your chances of converting with custom popups on your website.
+Ultimately, the relationship between buyer and seller is relatively simple, and you increase your chances of conversion with custom pop-ups on your website.

 2. B2C sales are more emotional